-4.2 Members will recall the report of the 16th June 2016 when authorisation to publically consult was agreed.
+4.2 Members will recall the report of the 7th June 2016 when authorisation to publically consult on proposed changes was agreed.
 Due to poor consultation response it was necessary to complete detailed analysis of how the proposed changes would impact.